Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-gx4000/roms/gx4000/_readme.txt

 To enable your gamepad support, go in retroarch menu with "Hotkey+B", then switch this option :
 "Quick Menu/Core Input Options/User 1 Device type : Retropad" with "Amstrad Joystick"

-To use .kcr roms you must select crocods core.